jozefmares/scripts/README.md

 scripts
 =======

-Mostly short scripts I wrote to server single purpose.
-Probably useless for you.
+Short scripts for single purpose.
+No beauty here.